kkaur89/Sei-Project-Two/README.md

         history.push('/cocktail')
       }

 As this was the example that we were given during class, we were unclear as to why this was not working.
 We exhasted the internet for solutions.
-The next and final day out course tutors helped us with a fix using ```{useLocation}``` which was unknown to us.
+The next and final day of the project, the course tutors helped us with a fix using ```{useLocation}``` which was unknown to us.

-This meant that what the search criteria entered into fields on the page, would then need to be passed into the Get request on the Cocktail search page in order for the page to render with the results.
+This meant that the search criteria entered into input field on the home page, would then need to be passed into the Get request on the Cocktail search page in order for the page to render with the results.
 So the code was refactored to the below on the homepage:

     const Home = () => {